garden-io/garden/CONTRIBUTING.md

 For developing the dashboard, please refer to the [dashboard docs](./dashboard/README.mdj).

+### Formatting

+We use [Prettier](https://prettier.io) for automated formatting.
+We highly recommend installing the appropriate plugin for your editor to automate formatting as you work on your code.
+You can also run `npm run fix-format` to fix formatting across the codebase.

 ### Debugging

 To enable setting a breakpoint in the code, run the CLI with the `garden-service/bin/static/garden-debug` binary, which adds the `--inspect` flag.
 Developers might find it useful to alias this: